 "LRAPA" means the Lane Regional Air Protection Agency, a regional air quality control authority.

-"Maintenance area" means any area that was formerly nonattainment for a criteria pollutant but has since met the ambient air quality standard, and EPA has approved a maintenance plan to comply the standards pursuant to 40 CFR 51.110.
+"Maintenance area" means any area that was formerly nonattainment for a criteria pollutant but has since met the ambient air quality standard, and EPA has approved a maintenance plan to comply the standards under 40 CFR 51.110.
 Maintenance areas are designated by the LRAPA Board according to title 29.

 "Maintenance pollutant" means a regulated pollutant for which a maintenance area was formerly designated a nonattainment area.